Estia Taverna

 Greek Dining on the Main Line: What Estia Taverna Represents in Wayne

 The Main Line dining corridor running through Wayne and the surrounding townships has developed a recognizable character over the past decade: American brasserie formats, steakhouse-adjacent menus, and a handful of Japanese counters cover the majority of the upper-mid tier.
 Greek taverna cooking occupies a narrower lane in that mix, and the style itself carries a set of expectations worth understanding before you arrive.
-Taverna cuisine in its most direct form is not the Americanized gyro-and-saganaki format common to urban strip malls — it draws from a tradition of shared plates, simply prepared proteins, olive oil-forward dressings, and regional Mediterranean ingredients that hold their own against far more elaborately constructed menus.
+Taverna cuisine in its most direct form is not the Americanized gyro-and-saganaki format common to urban strip malls, it draws from a tradition of shared plates, simply prepared proteins, olive oil-forward dressings, and regional Mediterranean ingredients that hold their own against far more elaborately constructed menus.

 Estia Taverna, at 222 N Radnor Chester Road in St Davids, sits within the Wayne dining orbit and addresses that gap.
 For context on what surrounds it: the nearby Main Line market includes Autograph Brasserie, which operates as a classic American brasserie format; Creed's Seafood & Steaks, which anchors the upper end of the seafood-and-steak category; Amada Radnor, which brings Spanish small-plate cooking to the Radnor corridor; and Osushi Wayne, which holds the Japanese counter position.
-Estia Taverna positions itself as the Greek option in a peer set that is otherwise organized around Iberian, Japanese, and American formats.
+Estia Taverna positions itself as the Greek option in a comparable set that is otherwise organized around Iberian, Japanese, and American formats.
 That positioning is specific enough to be meaningful.

 The St Davids Address and What It Signals